 Prags Urban Garden was built on volunteers and local initiatives, where all interested, children, young people and the elderly could come and help plant, water, weed and together make the garden even more beautiful!

-Steen Andersen was co-initiator and co-coordinator on projects.
+Steen Andersen was co-initiator and co-coordinator on project together with a group of resourceful urban pioners.

 See more: www.facebook.com/PragsHave